askemottelson/Review-Groups/README.md

 =============

 Imagine the following scenario:
 You are a teacher, and you have a bunch of students divided into groups.
 Each group is supposed to critize another group's assignment, and it is your job to distribute the assignments among the groups, so each group get exactly one other group's assignment, and no group is left out.
+You then have to send an email to each group, with another group's assignment, and an appropriate message.
 On top of that no group can review the same group as last time!

 Solving this manually, you will need to keep a somewhat complicated table of recent assignments and group members, and send each group an email with attachments.
 This is prone to a lot of mistakes, and worst of all: it is a waste of time.